 The PMU is staffed with qualified and dedicated professionals, and most key positions have been filled.
 The PD position has been filled continuously, and the Deputy PD position has finally been filled in January 2020.
-The Financial Management Specialist became vacant on 30 September 2019.
+The Financial Management Specialist became vacant on 30 September 2019 but has since been filled.